 Is Opendoor, Offerpad, and Zillow out of the Home Buyer Game?

 It was just a few months back when iBuyer companies such as Zillow had control of the real estate market.
-It was estimated, Zillow alone was making offers on homes every five minutes.
+It was estimated, Zillow alone was making offers on homes every five minutes. , a topic we explored in detail in our blog, “Opendoor, Offerpad, and Zillow: Are They Out of the Home Buyer Game?”.

 What is an iBuyer?

-An iBuyer is a company that works directly with consumers providing instant cash offers to purchase their homes outright. iBuyers are known to purchase their properties in “as-is” condition without requesting any upgrades, repairs, warranties, closing costs or concessions, or any commissions. iBuyers brought about the possibility where homeowners can successfully sell their home without the use of a broker or real estate agent, which helps save money them money and time while avoiding some very common challenges and costs that might be incurred while using the traditional method.
+iBuyers brought about the possibility where homeowners can successfully sell their home without the use of a broker or real estate agent, which helps save money them money and time while avoiding some very common challenges and costs that might be incurred while using the traditional method.
+To learn more about how this process works, visit our How it Works page.

 Demand for their services was so high that the listing giant which historically made fortunes off agent advertising was considered first in instant homebuying back in 2018.
 The entire business model was shifted a year later as a fight against the growing opportunity that iBuying would be an existing threat to the business.